-3. What if the library is defined in some other project, which you cannot change.
-But still, you want static linking to that library in all cases.
-You can use target references everywhere:
+Specifying properties in target references is especially useful if you use a library defined in some other project (one you can't change) but you still want static (or dynamic) linking to that library in all cases.
+If that library is used by many targets, you could use target references everywhere:

-''' exe el : el.cpp /other_project//bar/<link>static ; exe el0 : el0.cpp /other_project//bar/<link>static ; '''
+''' exe e1 : e1.cpp /other_project//bar/<link>static ; exe e10 : e10.cpp /other_project//bar/<link>static ; '''

 but that's far from being convenient.
-Another way is to introduce a level of indirection: create a local target, which will refer to static version of foo.
-Here's the solution:
+A better approach is to introduce a level of indirection.
+Create a local alias target that refers to the static (or dynamic) version of foo: